asing407/FUTMOB/README.md

-futmobfut# FUTMOB - Where every goal has a story!
+FUTMOB - Where every goal has a story!

 Welcome to FUTMOB!
 This app is your ultimate destination for staying updated on the latest standings and fixtures of the top 5 football leagues in the world.